FIKIT: Priority-Based Real-time GPU Multi-tasking Scheduling with Kernel Identification: Evaluation

+Under FIKIT and NVIDIA default modes, we host the same ML inference service and measure its tasks' JCT.
+In a single service scenario, there is no tasks sharing and we evaluate the impact of hosting the service under FIKIT mode compared to the base environment.
+The overhead of FIKIT mode compared to default mode should be less than 5\%. \item \textbf{Experimental Scheme III, Single ML Inference Service FIKIT Sharing Stage vs Measuring Stage}

+Under FIKIT sharing stage and measuring stage, we host the same ML inference service and measure its tasks' JCT.
+The goal is to evaluate the effectiveness of limiting kernel-level measurement overhead through dividing FIKIT into measuring and sharing stage. \item \textbf{Experimental Scheme IV, Multiple ML Inference Services Sharing}

-Multiple tasks are executed concurrently in a ML Inference tasks scenario to compare the performance of FIKIT scheduling mode with default GPU sharing and exclusive modes, respectively.
-Assume that service A perform high priority tasks and service B performs low priority tasks. \begin{enumerate} \item When service A and service B are running concurrently on the same GPU, how much the JCT of A's Tasks will be improved in the FIKIT scheduling mode compared to the GPU sharing mode. \item When service A and service B are running concurrently on the same GPU, how much will the JCT of A's high priority task decrease in FIKIT scheduling mode compared to the case of A's tasks occupying the GPU exclusively; how much will the JCT of B's low priority tasks improve in FIKIT scheduling mode. \item When the B's low-priority tasks runs continuously in the background, start the A's high-priority task, the JCT of A's tasks in the FIKIT mode compared with the GPU sharing mode and the exclusive model. \end{enumerate} \end{enumerate}
+Multiple tasks are executed concurrently in a multiple ML Inference services sharing scenario to compare the performance of FIKIT scheduling mode with default GPU sharing and exclusive modes, respectively.
+Assume that service A perform high priority tasks and service B performs low priority tasks. \begin{enumerate} \item When service A and service B are running concurrently on the same GPU, how much the JCT of A's tasks will be improved in the FIKIT scheduling mode compared to the GPU sharing mode. \item When service A and service B are running concurrently on the same GPU, how much will the JCT of A's high priority task decrease in FIKIT scheduling mode compared to the case of A's tasks occupying the GPU exclusively; how much will the JCT of B's low priority tasks improve in FIKIT scheduling mode. \item When service B runs low-priority tasks continuously in the background, A starts high-priority tasks.
+We evaluate the JCT of A's tasks in the FIKIT mode compared with the GPU sharing mode and the exclusive model. \item When service A runs high priority tasks continuously in the background, service B starts the low-priority tasks.
+We evaluate if B's tasks JCT is stable and predictable. \end{enumerate}